LaunchPadLab/decanter/README.md

 end
 ```

-Transform incoming params in your controller using `Decanter#decant`:
+Then, transform incoming params in your controller using `Decanter#decant`:

 ```rb
 # app/controllers/trips_controller.rb